TheMatjaz/LibAscon/README.md

 - Encryption/decryption can be performed in-place, without the need of a second output buffer;

+- Same performance as the original implementation in _Release_ mode, about 2x slower in _MinSizeRel_ mode.

 - A **[heavily documented](https://thematjaz.github.io/LibAscon/)
   developer-friendly API**, making it easier to compile and add to your project, both through static and dynamic inclusion